Home / Pre-Order / Pre-Order vs Wait

 Is GTA 6 likely to launch with bugs?

-Rockstar's recent flagship console launches (GTA V 2013, RDR2 2018) have been technically competent.
-The 2021 Trilogy Definitive Edition was a disaster, but it was a remaster.
-The risk of a buggy GTA 6 launch is real but historically lower than the AAA industry average.
+Rockstar's recent flagship console launches (GTA V in 2013, RDR2 in 2018) were technically competent.
+The 2021 Trilogy Definitive Edition was a disaster, but it was an outsourced remaster.
+One structural point in GTA 6's favour: it ships as a single-player experience, so the server-meltdown failure mode that defined GTA Online's 2013 launch isn't on the table this time.

 Will GTA 6 be cheaper if I wait?